João Batxi: Club career

 On 7 September 2022, Batxi signed a three-year contract with the Russian Premier League club Krasnodar.

+On 21 January 2024, Batxi extended his contract with Krasnodar to June 2027.

 International career

 Born in Portugal, Batxi is of Angolan descent.
 He was called up to represent the Angola national football team for matches in September 2021.
 He debuted with Angola in a 1–0 2022 FIFA World Cup qualification loss to Egypt on 1 September 2021.